 If you love banana bread and coffee as much as I do, you will love Nigella’s Italian Breakfast Banana Bread.
 It’s from her wonderful book Nigellissima.
-As you can see from the photograph below, I’ve been making it for a long time – ever since I first bought the book in fact!
+I’ve been making this recipe for a long time – ever since I first bought the book in fact!

-Although my favourite Nigella book is still ‘How to Be a Domestic Goddess’, both for it’s writing style and its recipes, ‘Nigellissima’, Nigella’s take on Italian cooking, definitely has a place of honour on my bookshelf.
+Although my favourite of Nigella cookbooks is still ‘How to Be a Domestic Goddess’, both for its writing style and its recipes, ‘Nigellissima’, Nigella’s take on Italian cooking, definitely has a place of honour on my bookshelf.

 Nigella’s Italian Breakfast Banana Bread is definitely in my top ten favourite recipes from this book.
 As Nigella points out, Banana Bread really isn’t Italian at all, but as she says, “I don’t claim these recipes are authentically Italian, but authentic they are nonetheless.”
 They are definitely authentically delicious!

 Looking for more recipes to use up over-ripe bananas?